PM-G11/PM-Notebook/Topics/Agile_and_Lean_management/README.md

 # Agile & lean project management

 Agile project management is one of many ways to manage a project.
 It is an iterative method, meaning that the team can fit in changes and give feedback throughout the process.
-Agile method first got its start in 2000 with 17 software developers.
-While it was introduced in 2000s agile method gained popularity in 2010s
+The agile method first got its start in 2000 with 17 software developers.
+While it was introduced in the 2000s agile method gained popularity in the 2010s

 # Phases